Linux

 Using a graphical user interface

 There is an OpenVPN plug-in for NetworkManager.
-Instructions on installing it are found below
+If not already installed you can find instructions on installing below.

 Debian/Ubuntu with GNOME

-It is sufficient to install the package network-manager-openvpn-gnome, the rest will be installed automatically.
-The required ca certificate "T-TeleSec GlobalRoot Class 2" is contained in the package ca-certificates.
-To update the resolver configuration the package resolvconf must be installed.
-The configuration file above can then be imported to the NetworkManager.
+If not already installed it is sufficient to install the package network-manager-openvpn-gnome, the rest will be installed automatically.
+The configuration file above can then be imported to NetworkManager.
 Click on "Add a VPN configuration..." and then scroll down to "import a saved VPN configuration...".

-It is sufficient to install the package NetworkManager-openvpn-gnome, the rest will be installed automatically.
-The required ca certificate "T-TeleSec GlobalRoot Class 2" is contained in the package ca-certificates.
-The configuration file above can then be imported to the NetworkManager:
+If not already installed it is sufficient to install the package NetworkManager-openvpn-gnome, the rest will be installed automatically.
+The configuration file above can then be imported to NetworkManager:

 • Start NetworkManager